Tracey Ellen Maria

-Tracey Ellen Maria is a Best Selling Author, Motivational Speaker, Life Coach, Disabled Advocate, Ambassador for the Aunua Academy and Travel Entrepreneur.
+Tracey Ellen Maria is a Two Time Best Selling Author, International Inspirational Speaker, Life Coach, Disabled Advocate, Ambassador for the Aunua Academy and Travel Entrepreneur.

 Dystonia is a neurological movement disorder characterised by persistent or intermittent muscle contractions, which force certain parts of the body into abnormal sometimes painful, often repetitive, movements, postures, or both.
 The movements are usually patterned and twisting, and may resemble a tremor.
 Dystonia is often initiated or worsened by voluntary movements, and symptoms may “overflow” into adjacent muscles.

 1. Clinical Characteristics (including age of onset, body distribution, nature of the symptoms, and associated features such as additional movement disorders or neurological symptoms).

 2. Cause (which includes changes or damage to the nervous system and inheritance).
 Doctors use these classifications to guide diagnosis and treatment.